Choosing the right school for your child

 - Think about the journey – how easy will it be to get to the school?
 Some schools may be further away but are easier to get to.

-Check the admission criteria and cut-off distance in the school fact file.
-Please note that ‘cut-off’ distances are given as a guide to help you assess the likelihood of being offered a place under the distance criterion if there is a similar pattern of applications.
-Please bear in mind that ‘cut-off’ distances vary from year to year.
+- Check the admission criteria and cut-off distance in the school listing in our directory.
+Please note that cut-off distances are given as a guide to help you assess the likelihood of being offered a place under the distance criterion if there is a similar pattern of applications.
+Please note that living within the previous year’s cut-off distance will not guarantee your child a place at the school

-Use all six preferences – make sure you include at least one local school.
-Don’t choose only one school – your application will not be treated more favourably and you could lose out on another school you like.
+- Use all six preferences – make sure you include at least one local school.
+Don’t choose only one or two schools – your application will not be treated more favourably and you could lose out on another school you like.
 List the schools in the order you prefer, with your favourite school first.
 Your preference order is not disclosed to schools.